This page contains Chapter 4 from

 A matter of real concern, however, is if people are left behind against their will, in matters of opportunity, such as lacking access to resources needed for personal growth and development.
 That is no longer a diversity to be championed.
 That is an inequality to be addressed.

 In short, the transhumanist commitment to greater human flourishing implies as a consequence a commitment to enable people to overcome circumstances of unequal opportunity.
 A society that disregards this commitment is a society that will grow weaker and less capable.
+A society that disregards this commitment is storing up greater problems for the future.

 Transhumanists oppose practices such as racism or ultra-nationalism that view members of specific ethnic groups as intrinsically inferior.
 This condemnation is compatible with the recognition that some genetic endowments increase skills or abilities in given areas, such as endurance in long-distance running.
 These variations do not cause any change in the intrinsic value of the people involved.